Bofors 120 mm Automatic Gun L/46: Bofors FAK 120

 The FAK 120 gun had a liquid-cooled gun barrel with exchangeable liner and a petrol-engine driven electro-hydraulic laying machinery for remote control.
-Hand-laying with cranks was also and option.
+Hand-laying with cranks was also an option.
 The turret had space for two crew to aim the gun.
 The gun with magazines was mounted in an oscillating mount in between two covered gunner housings protected by 4 mm of steel armor.
 The elevating mass was fitted with two separate magazines instead of a single one.
 The total ammunition capacity for both the gun and magazines was 52 shells and the automatic rate of fire was around 75 to 80 rounds per minute.

 The field mount was designed to be converted to a trailer by connecting a back and front part equipped with wheels and truck mount respectively.
 The wheel base was 5,790 mm and the wheel track was 2,730 mm.
 Ground clearance was 395 mm.

 Bofors TAK 120

 The 120 mm Automatic Gun L/46 In Turret Mounting, most commonly known as the TAK 120, was a 1960s navalized version of the Bofors FAK 120 field gun design from 1953.
-The name TAK 120 means means Turret Automatic Gun 120 mm (Tornautomatkanon 120 mm).
+The name TAK 120 means Turret Automatic Gun 120 mm (Tornautomatkanon 120 mm).

 The Bofors TAK 120 was a private export venture to quickly develop a modern gun system intended for large Fast Attack Craft (FAC).
 To achieve this Bofors decided to simply do a navalized version of their 120 mm Automatic Field Gun L/46 (FAK 120).
 As part of the navalization process, the TAK 120 gun was fitted into an enclosed gun turret, replacing the more open oscillating system used on the FAK 120 field gun.
 Due to the enclosed turret, the magazine capacity was slightly decreased.
 The elevation mechanism was also shifted by 5° degrees downwards to increase the maximum gun depression from -5° to -10°, but at the cost of maximum elevation, going from +85° to +80°.

 The Bofors TAK 120 never saw massive success on the export market but was exported to both the Finnish Navy and Indonesian Navy and it is still in service today with the latter.